Human papillomavirus (HPV) and cervical cancer

 - HPV testing for high-risk HPV types.

-There are currently two vaccines which protect against both HPV 16 and 18, which are known to cause 70% of cervical cancers.
+There are currently 2 vaccines which protect against both HPV 16 and 18, which are known to cause at least 70% of cervical cancers.
 The vaccines may also have some cross-protection against other less common HPV types which cause cervical cancer.
 One of the vaccines also protects against HPV types 6 and 11 which cause anogenital warts.